raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- task ---

-In the Inspector, rename your object from Cube to Wall.
+In the Inspector window, rename your object from 'Cube' to `Wall`:

 ![Inspector showing Wall as the name.](images/name-wall.png)

-**Tip:** You can name a new Game object in the Hierarchy when you create it and you can change the name in the Inspector.
+**Tip:** You can name a new GameObject in the Hierarchy window when you create it and you can change the name in the Inspector window.

 --- /task ---

 --- task ---

-Right-click on your 'Wall' object in the Hierarchy and choose 'Duplicate' to create a copy of the wall.
+Right-click on your 'Wall' object in the Hierarchy window and choose 'Duplicate' to create a copy of the wall.
 It will be in exactly the same place as your first wall.

 --- /task ---

 --- task ---

-Change the Y rotation of the new wall to 90.
+Change the Y rotation of the new wall to `90`:

 ![The new wall transform component with rotate on the y axis showing 90 degrees ](images/transform-rotate-90.png)